André Heimgartner: Australia

 In 2014, Heimgartner was selected to race the Super Black Racing wildcard entry at the 2014 Supercheap Auto Bathurst 1000 alongside fellow Kiwi Ant Pedersen.
 Following this performance the team retained him in the teams' full-time category début the following season.
 2015 was a formative year for the new Superblack team and was plagued by performance inconsistencies.
-A best qualifying position of 3rd and numerous top 10 finishes for the 2015 season.
+A best qualifying position of third and numerous top-ten finishes for the 2015 season.

-Andre's second year in Supercars and severe budget constraints lead to relocation to the minnow LDM team, car performance and reliability issues produced disappointing results.
+Heimgartner's second year in Supercars and severe budget constraints lead to relocation to the minnow LDM team, car performance and reliability issues produced disappointing results.